Minimal Markov basis for tests of main effect models for $2^{p-1}$ fractional factorial designs of resolution $p$: Markov chain Monte Carlo method for regular two-level fractional factorial designs

 \section{Markov chain Monte Carlo method for regular two-level fractional factorial designs}

-In this section we introduce Markov chain Monte Carlo methods for testing the fitting of the log-linear models for regular two-level fractional factorial designs with count observations.
-We consider designs of $p$ factors with two-level.
-We write the observations as $\By = (y_1,\ldots,y_k)'$, where $k$ is the run size and $'$ denotes the transpose.
-We suppose that the observations are counts of some events.
-We also suppose that only one observation is obtained for each run for simplicity.
-This assumption is natural for the setting of Poisson sampling scheme, since the set of the totals for each run is the sufficient statistics for the parameters.
+In this section, we introduce Markov chain Monte Carlo methods for testing the fit of log-linear models for regular two-level fractional factorial designs with count observations.
+We consider the design of two-level $p$ factors.
+The observations are denoted as $\By = (y_1,\ldots,y_k)'$, where $k$ is the run size and $'$ denotes the transpose.
+We assume that the observations are counts of some events.
+For simplicity, we also assume that only one observation is obtained for each run.
+This assumption is natural for setting the Poisson sampling scheme, because the set of totals for each run makes up the sufficient statistics for the parameters.
 Write the $k\times p$ design matrix $D = (d_{ij})$, where $d_{ij} \in \{-1,1\}$ is the level of the $j$-th factor in the $i$-th run for $i=1,\ldots,k, j=1,\ldots,p$.
-For example of $2^{4-1}_{{\rm IV}}$ fractional factorial design, the design matrix $D$ is given as
+As an example of $2^{4-1}_{{\rm IV}}$ fractional factorial design, the design matrix $D$ is given as

-For the count observations, it is natural to consider the Poisson distribution as the sampling model, in the framework of generalized linear models (\cite{McCullagh-Nelder-1989}).
-The observations $\By$ are realizations from $k$ Poisson random variables $Y_1,\ldots,Y_k$, which are mutually independently distributed with the mean parameter $\mu_i = E(Y_i), i = 1,\ldots,k$.
-We call the log-linear model written by
+For count observations, it is natural to consider a Poisson distribution as a sampling model in the framework of generalized linear models.
+See \cite{McCullagh-Nelder-1989}.
+The observations $\By$ are realizations from $k$ Poisson random variables $Y_1,\ldots,Y_k$, which are mutually independently distributed with mean parameter $\mu_i = E(Y_i), i = 1,\ldots,k$.
+We herein refer to the log-linear model given by

-as the {\it main effect model} in this paper.
-The equivalent model in the matrix form is
+as the {\it main effect model}.
+In matrix form, the main effect model is written as follows:

 where $\Bbeta = (\beta_0,\beta_1,\ldots,\beta_p)'$ and